HuolalaTech/react-query-kit/README.md

 ```

 ### Multiple Middleware

-This feature is inspired by the [Middleware feature from SWR](https://swr.vercel.app/docs/middleware).

 Each middleware wraps the next middleware, and the last one just wraps the useQuery.
 For example: